Video Game Review: Torchlight II

 Combat, however, isn’t great.
 As noted, huge sections of the game can be cleared by just holding down the basic attack button and mowing down hapless enemies that have no real chance against you.
 Although you can sort of aim at whichever enemy you want to attack, it was never entirely clear how well that was working.
 It isn’t a problem against the huddled masses, but when a powerful boss appears it can be tricky since it often seemed like mana-based ability strikes were being wasted on the lesser foes around the boss.

 Progression is split into two areas: traditional experience and fame.
 The former comes from every enemy you kill or quest you complete, and each level you ascend allows you to improve core attributes and access better equipment.
-The latter is primarily earned by defeating “rare” foes, which are color coded a different way and have a unique name.
+The latter is primarily earned by defeating “rare” foes, which are colour coded a different way and have a unique name.
 Leveling up your fame earns you points you can use to improve existing skills or acquire new ones.

 It’s a good system, and the UI that has been implemented makes the transition from PC to console as smooth as one could hope for.
-You’re able to bind attacks, potions, skills, spells and what not to whichever button(s) you’d like, and though it may take a little time to get used to it ends up being highly functional.
+You’re able to bind attacks, potions, skills, spells and what not to whichever button(s) you’d like, and though it may take a little time to get used to, it ends up being highly functional.

-Loot management is thankfully painless as well, utilizing a radial menu that assigns each new piece to wherever it can be used (i.e., a new helm will automatically be placed in the area for headgear, new breeches to the legs and so on).
+Loot management is thankfully painless as well, employing a radial menu that assigns each new piece to wherever it can be used (i.e., a new helm will automatically be placed in the area for headgear, new breeches to the legs and so on).
 There’s a lot of inventory room to fill, too, so you’re not constantly headed back to town, and your pet, who also helps in combat, can be loaded up and even sent to town as needed.

 It is worth noting that we encountered an annoying glitch that essentially crashed our game any time we returned from putting the Switch in sleep mode.
 It never cost us any progress, but it did make loading a game more time consuming than it should have been.